Program Overview

 Vendor On-ramp and Evaluation

-NASA’s ESD has established a formal process for identifying commercial SmallSat vendors for on-ramp and evaluation.
+NASA’s ESD established a formal process for identifying commercial SmallSat vendors for on-ramp and evaluation.
 This process involves Request For Proposals (RFPs) followed by an independent NASA evaluation of selected commercial data products.

 As necessary, NASA ESD will perform market research to assess the development of Earth science commercial data products and market growth across the industry.
 If warranted, RFPs will be issued to on-ramp additional vendors as the industry emerges with new candidates and capabilities.

-Vendors meeting the minimum qualifications could submit a RFP so that NASA can evaluate the data to determine their suitability for advancing NASA’s science and application goals.
+Vendors meeting the minimum qualifications could submit an RFP so that NASA can evaluate the data to determine their suitability for advancing NASA’s science and application goals.
 All RFPs and contracts contain standardized scientific use EULAs to avoid confusion for users about how the data can be used.
 The CSDA Final Request for Proposal (RFP) was posted March 21, 2023.

 Data products from selected vendors are evaluated by teams of principal investigators (PIs) selected by the ESD.
 Evaluation criteria include: